dell/csm-docs/content/docs/supportmatrix/_index.md

 | 1.5.2  | <div style="text-align: left"> Storage </div>| Yes | No   | Yes   | Yes   | No   |
 {{</table>}}

-The Storage Checkup is an automated diagnostic workflow designed to validate that storage operations required by virtual machines are functioning correctly in your environment.

 **Notes:**
 - PowerFlex 4.8 requires [SDC 3.6.6](https://quay.io/dell/storage/powerflex/sdc:3.6.6) version for compatibility.
 - PowerFlex 5.0 does not support SDC for SUSE Virtualization.